coolrox95/Melvor-Idle-Combat-Simulator/README.md

  - Time Unit: The unit to measure rates in (e.g. xp per second vs. xp per hour)
  - Slayer Task?
 Toggles whether or not to calculate slayer XP as if you were completing a slayer task.
  - Sell Bones: Whether or not to sell bones.
 Used in GP calculations.
+ - Convert Shards: Whether or not to convert elemental shards from god dungeons into elemental chests.
  - Sell Loot: Whether or not to sell all loot, a subset of loot or none of it.
    - When subset is selected you may edit which items to sell, by clicking Edit Subset.
    - Selecting Set Default will change the subset to keep combat unique items.
    - Selecting Set Discovered will change the subset to keep undiscovered items.
    - Hitting Cancel will prevent the subset from changing
    - Hitting Save will confirm the current settings.
+4. Toggle the simulation of individual monster or dungeons by clicking on their image below the plot.
-4. Hit the Simulate button.
+5. Hit the Simulate button.
-5. Select the Plot Type to visualize your simulation results.
+6. Select the Plot Type to visualize your simulation results.
  - XP per second: Experience points per second for selected combat style's skills.
  - HP XP per second: Experience points per second for the Hitpoints skill.
  - Prayer XP per second: Experience points per second for the Prayer skill.